lake-wg/edhoc/draft-ietf-lake-traces.md

 Since I authenticates with static DH (METHOD = 3), PRK_4e3m is derived from SALT_4e3m and G_IY.

-The input needed to calculate SALT_4e3m is defined in {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:.
+The input needed to calculate SALT_4e3m is defined in {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using Expand() with the EDHOC hash algorithm:

     SALT_4e3m  = EDHOC-KDF( PRK_3e2m, 5, TH_3, hash_length ) =
                = HKDF-Expand( PRK_3e2m, info, hash_length )